Kaikōura’s Commitment to Sustainability

 There’s also a number of things we do on a day-to-day basis around our offices and on our vessels that assist in creating less pollution and supports our sustainable philosophy.
 The entire fleet of Whale Watch vessels are purposely designed for whale watching.
 Our modern catamarans are powered by inboard diesel engines and equipped with Hamilton propulsion units that minimises underwater noise to prevent noise pollution and to protect the Sperm whales who primarily use sound as a form of navigation.
 All on-board toilets are self-contained and never allowed to pollute the sea.
 Back at our offices, we minimise the use of plastic bags by only offering customers paper bags at our Retail Store and also having a strict recycling system in place.

-We’re proud of our many awards we have received that recognise our commitment to the preservation of the environment, some of which include Australasian Responsible Tourism Award (2017), Most Sustainable Eco-Tourism Company - New Zealand (2017), Best in a Marine Environment (2009) and Green Globe Achievement Award with Distinction (1997).
+We’re proud of our many awards we have received that recognise our commitment to the preservation of the environment, some of which include Australasian Responsible Tourism Award (2017) and Most Sustainable Eco-Tourism Company - New Zealand (2017).

 In New Zealand, we have strict marine mammal protection rules that all operators must adhere to, these are regulated by the Department of Conservation.
 This is to ensure the safety of animals and the protection of their environment.
 As operators on Kaikōura’s waters, there is a mandatory rest period for viewing and swimming with the Dusky dolphins between 1130AM – 130PM, enforced each day during the busy months of November – March.
 This was introduced by the Department of Conservation, to give dolphins a break from tourist activity during their main resting time.